George Tilton Elementary School Student: I Was Beaten With A Belt

 “Every student deserves a safe learning environment and the district will not tolerate actions that place students in the way of harm.
 After learning of deeply concerning allegations, the district removed the employee from her position and launched a full investigation.
 While the investigation remains ongoing, the district is working directly with the school to ensure support is available for the student and family.”

-“There were multiple breakdowns, multiple violations of law, that led to the beating of this child,” said Al Hofeld, Jr, an attorney now representing the family.
+“There were multiple breakdowns, multiple violations of law, that led to the beating of this child,” said Al Hofeld, Jr., an attorney now representing the family.
 “The most serious, the most critical injuries are not physical – they are psychological, emotional and mental.”

 “He was crying every day,” said Asia Gaines about her son.
-“Calling me – he’s nervous, he’s scared.
+“Calling me – he’s nervous.
+He’s scared.
 He don’t feel right.”

-Gaines said she called the teacher after the incident, and got a strange apology: “She was sorry.
+Gaines said she called the teacher after the incident and got a strange apology: “She was sorry.
 She didn’t know that it wasn’t OK for the person to come and give him a whooping.”

 Tyler has been charged with domestic battery, though she told CBS 2 she did not hit Jomaury.